iammohith/PD-Controller-For-1D-Quadrotor/README.md

 2. **Step Input Test**:
    The quadrotor is given a step input to rise to a height of 1 meter and maintain this position.
+Here’s the updated **Features** section:

+## Features
+- **PD Controller Implementation**:
+  Implements a custom Proportional-Derivative (PD) controller to manage the quadrotor's vertical position.

+- **Simulation Environment**:
+  Provides a realistic simulation of the quadrotor's dynamics under the control of the PD system.

+- **Graphical User Interface (GUI)**:
+  Includes an interactive GUI for:
+  - Simulating the quadrotor's motion.
+  - Visualizing the controller's response over time.